-Ryan Diviney (born September 21, 1989) is a former West Virginia University (WVU) student who now exists in a vegetative state due to a violent assault that took place during the early morning hours of November 7, 2009.
+Ryan Diviney (born September 21, 1989) is a former West Virginia University (WVU) student who existed in a vegetative state due to a violent assault that took place during the early morning hours of November 7, 2009.

-His life has gained national attention in the United States and worldwide for the brutality of the attack, innovation in brain injury treatment, and several landmark rulings in the country’s Federal Courts.
+His life gained national attention in the United States, and worldwide, for the brutality of the attack, the ensuing behavior of the attackers (and their famlies), innovation in brain injury treatment, and several landmark rulings in the country’s Federal Courts.

 Assault and Brain Injury